norvig/paip-lisp/docs/chapter25.md

 **Remedy:** Re-evaluate the definition of *`scorer`*.
 It is unfortunate, but this problem encourages many programmers to use symbols where they really mean functions.
 Symbols will be coerced to the global function they name when passed to `funcall` or `apply`, but this can be the source of another error.
-In the following example, the symbol `local - fn` will not refer to the locally bound function.
+In the following example, the symbol `local-fn` will not refer to the locally bound function.
-One needs to use `#'local - fn` to refer to it.
+One needs to use `#'local-fn` to refer to it.

 ```lisp
 (flet ((local-fn (x) ...))
   (mapcar 'local-fn list))
 ```

-**Diagnosis:** If you changed the name of a function, did you change the name every-where?
+**Diagnosis:** If you changed the name of a function, did you change the name everywhere?
-For example, if you decide to change the name of `print-fn` to `print-function` but forget to change the value of *`printer`*, then the old function will be called.
+For example, if you decide to change the name of `print-fn` to `print-function` but forget to change the value of `*printer*`, then the old function will be called.

 **Remedy:** Use your editor's global replace command.
 To be even safer, redefine obsolete functions to call `error`.